About Us - professional advisory Council

 Awards will be presented to the first author of each paper.

-Nominations will be accepted from the field for articles that address clinical research in spina bifida.
+Nominations are considered from the field for articles that address clinical research in spina bifida.

-Nominations will be reviewed by members of ISBA’s Professional Advisory Council as well as outside reviewers.
-The award winner will be announced in Spring 2018.
+Nominations are reviewed by members of ISBA’s Professional Advisory Council as well as outside reviewers.
+Awards will be announced in Spring 2018.

 There are no geographic restrictions for nominations, but the first author must be a citizen or legal resident of the United States to receive a monetary prize.